rico0072010/danielddolin/README.md

 ### Hi there 👋

+I'm Danil Dolin, I'm studying Ruby on Rails framework 👨‍💻, and trying develop awesome projects, I became unemployed after COVID 19 pandemy, so I decided to choose a new path as a full stack web developer.
 <!--
 **onlyArsh/onlyArsh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: